GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 # How does Boilest work?

-A manager node kicks off a series of tasks:

-* Hourly, kick off the workflow
-* Continue if the queue is empty
-* Scan direcorites for media files
-* Probe those media files
-* Then work through a progressive workflow of determining which streams, media files, and which codecs in each media file need to be endeded.
-If a target media file is already in the desired state, Boilest will not attept to encode it.

-The worker(s) pick up the tasks from the manager, and encodes the file (as determined by the manager), then sends some stats back to the manager on success.
+- Boilest kicks off a job that searches directories for video files
+- Boilest then checks each individual video file to see if the various codecs match a spec
+- If any of the codecs don't match spec, the file is dispatched for encoding
+- Once encoding is complete, the results are stored in a DB

  # What is in this repo today?

-Little bits of code that work, and me struggling with the basics to glue it all together...
-BUT, it all works and is running.
+A simplified workflow running in Celery

 # How to deploy

-Can be deployed in Docker or in Kubernetes.
-General container and prerequesit information will be belllow.
-Deployment examples will be in the /Deployment directory.
+- Build the container image
+- Deploy the image

+See /Deployment for a Kubernetes example using Azure Container Registry

 ## Prerequisit